Novecento99/AlbinoAir/README.md

 Then, upload the index.html in a github project (or just clone this one) and go to settings->XXXX.
 There you can take your website online with a simple click.

-more info here:

 ## Things to do
-- invetigate opened issue for better accuracy
--
+- implement read_raw data to avoid spikes on reset
 - a connection to google home would be very cool
-- translations ?
+- translations

 ## Acknowledgements